uswds/uswds-site/pages/style-tokens/overview.md

 ## Introducing style tokens

-Anything we see on a website is built from elements of style like color, spacing, typography, line height, and opacity.
+Anything we see on a website is built from elements of style: elements like color, spacing, typography, line height, and opacity.
 The CSS rules associated with these elements can accept a broad continuum of values — in the case of color, there are over 16 million separate colors in the RGB color space.
 Font size, line height, spacing, and others can accept a similarly wide range of values.

 This degree of choice can slow down design work and make communication between designer and developer unnecessarily granular.
 The US Web Design System seeks to maximize design efficiency and improve communication with **style tokens**: the discrete palettes of values from which we base all our visual design.